giridhar1103/Kafka_Demo-Setup/README.md

 ```bash
 cd kafka
 ```
 To edit the server.properties file, you need root access.
-Which can be done by:
+To gain root access:
 ```bash
 sudo su
 ```